 After the star guided the Magi to where the Baby was, it was never referred to again.
 The star had done its job and pointed the way to Jesus.
 Even though this special star would never be heard from again, Jesus Himself would be referred to as, “the Light of the World.”
 Listen to how John describes Jesus, “The light shines through the darkness, and the darkness can never extinguish it…The one who is the true light, who gives light to everyone, was going to come into the world.”
 (John 1:5,9)

 This Christmas, as you are putting that beautiful topper on your tree, why not take the time to explain to your children what it represents?
 Helping them to understand the significance of the star will help them to understand the true meaning of Christmas.
 Sure, Christmas is about family, sharing, creating memories, giving and receiving gifts, and spending time with those we love.

 First and foremost, however, Christmas is about Jesus.
 At that first Christmas, God sent a special star to guide the Magi to the Baby Jesus.
 God’s light is still shining through Jesus, drawing people to Himself.
 Christmas is a wonderful time to reflect on that light.
 For those who are willing, God will put His light in them as well.

-Would you consider a year end gift to support our missionary work in the United States and in South America?
+Would you consider a year end gift to support our missionary work in the United States, South America, and India?
 It is tax deductible and your gifts are making a difference in so many people’s lives!
 Just click here.
-Obrigado!
+Thanks so much!